 Radio Equipment Directive – Cybersecurity Requirements

-Article 3 (3) of the Radio Equipment Directive (RED) specifies cybersecurity requirements for radio equipment sold within the EU.
+Cybersecurity is a critical aspect of the Radio Equipment Directive (RED), and as such, there are specific cybersecurity requirements that must be met by manufacturers of radio equipment.
+Article 3 (3) of the Radio Equipment Directive specifies cybersecurity requirements for radio equipment sold within the EU.
 The three essential requirements are:

 - 3(3)(d), to ensure network protection;